Introducing Triberg

 Walking through the town was a bit like walking into a fairytale storybook.
 A place, I know, the kids would love.

-There were about 7-8 shops just dedicated to cuckoo clocks all within a few metres of each other on the high street.
-As well as the clocks there were lots of wood-carved figures and handicrafts.
+There were about 7-8 shops just dedicated to cuckoo clocks, all within a few metres of each other on the high street.
+In addition to the clocks, there were numerous wood-carved figures and handicrafts.

 Triberg Attractions